mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 >[!NOTE]
 > Setting a proper timezone is important for some instances such as using Nextcloud applications like [Calendar](https://apps.nextcloud.com/apps/calendar) and [Forms](https://apps.nextcloud.com/apps/forms) where it is possible to set an expiration date to a form.

+#### Defining configuration parameters by yourself

+Configuration parameters (and their values) can be overridden by defining `nextcloud_config_parameters_default` by yourself.
+Your custom ones can be added to `nextcloud_config_parameters_custom`.

+Refer to [this page](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html) of the Nextcloud documentation for details.

 ### Configure memory caching (optional)